RyanLab/microclimloggers/ropensci_presub.md

 -   Who is the target audience?

 -   Are there other R packages that accomplish the same thing?
 If so, what is different about yours?
- There are a handful of solutions for individual logger makes or models e.g. https://github.com/search?l=R&q=ibutton&type=Repositories&utf8=%E2%9C%93 , the most mature is possibly https://github.com/aammd/ibuttonr, but to our best knowledge there are no packages on CRAN, and packages supporting loggers from different manufacturers
+ There are a handful of solutions for individual logger makes or models e.g. https://github.com/search?l=R&q=ibutton&type=Repositories&utf8=%E2%9C%93 , the most mature ones are possibly https://github.com/aammd/ibuttonr and https://github.com/mltConsEcol/iButtonDataOrganizer, but to our best knowledge there are no packages on CRAN, nor packages supporting loggers from different manufacturers.

 ### Requirements